 THE STORY OF EDDIE GARZA

-Eddie has cooked for a host of plant-powered stars in the television, film and music industries, including television host and model Daisy Fuentes, singer-songwriter Richard Marx, Latin American television personalities Marco Antonio Regil and Ximena Córdoba, actresses Kate Mara, Cybill Shepherd, Maria Conchita Alonso, Daniella Monet, among others.
+Eddie has cooked for a host of plant-powered stars in the television, film and music industries, including television host and model Daisy Fuentes, singer-songwriters Richard Marx and Rob Thomas, Latin American television personalities Marco Antonio Regil, Ximena Córdoba and Catalina Robayo, actors Kate Mara, Jamie Bell,

 Eddie’s latest book, ¡Salud!
 Vegan Mexican Cookbook, features 150 plant-powered recipes that represent the 150 pounds he lost on his vegan journey.

 Eddie is a sought-after speaker, culinary coach, and thought leader on issues related to Latinx health.
 He has lectured and presented at top universities, culinary schools, and major conferences in the US and Latin America, including SXSW in Austin, Expo en Verde Ser in Mexico City, and the Nexus Summit in Washington, D.C.